DariusScheepers/DVT-MeetUp/README.md

 To use:
 1. Open app-config.ts
-2. Copy + paste your own MeetUp authentication key to the field "key:" between the quotation marks.
+2. Copy + paste your own MeetUp authentication key to the field "key:".
-3. run in terminal Ionic Serve
+3. Run in terminal...
+Ionic Serve
 4. Enjoy